javieretcheto/Simulations/index.md

 ### <img src="assets/icon-2.png" alt="Icon" style="width:30px; vertical-align:middle;"/> [Conjugate Heat Transfer of a Compressible Fluid](CHT-Compressible-Flow.md)

 <div style="text-align: justify;">
-    In this project, we analyze a compressible airflow involving Conjugate Heat Transfer (CHT) using CFX.
+    In this project, we analyze a compressible airflow involving Conjugate Heat Transfer (CHT-) using CFX.
 The study focuses on a laminar internal flow of air drawn from a cloud chamber (AIDAd) to an aerosol spectrometer (Welas), where it undergoes heating during circulation.
 This heating can be detrimental to water and ice particles...
 </div>